bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML provides meaning to the HTML elements in an HTML web page.
+It makes it easier for either humans or machines to understand the purpose of the HTML elements in a page.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+block element cause line break while inline elements by default do not force a new line you can put inline elements inside a block element but not vice versa.

 3. What are the 4 areas of the box model?

+content, margin, border, padding,

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axis or y-axis

 5. Explain why git is valuable to a team of developers.

+For version control so that you can go back in time.
+It also helps multiple developers to work on a same project by branching and merging projects.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.